Michele Reagan: Social positions

-Reflecting her positions on gun issues, she was rated 79% by the National Rifle Association which advocates in favor of gun ownership rights.
-In 2011, she had an A rating from the NRA.
+Reflecting her positions on gun issues, she was rated "A" by the NRA Political Victory Fund which advocates in favor of gun ownership rights.
 She voted to allow guns in certain public buildings, including on college campuses, and to legalize the display of a firearm for self-defense.

 On education, Reagan voted against banning Common Core Standards.
 She also voted to end affirmative action in education.

 She received a score of 38% in 2008 from Border Action Network, an organization supporting pro-immigration policies.
 Michele Reagan had also voted for SB1070, the controversial immigration law passed in Arizona meant to oppose illegal immigration and tighten enforcement.
 She joined Democrats to oppose a bill that would have defined and restricted Arizona citizenship.
 She voted to make English the official language of the state, and she voted against issuing separate birth certificates to non-citizens as well as against requiring proof of citizenship for some benefits.
 In 2018, Arizona faced a lawsuit over its requirement that voters show proof of citizenship to register to vote; as part of a settlement, Reagan agreed to a deal that requires proof of citizenship to vote in state elections but does not require proof of citizenship to vote in federal elections in accordance with federal law.